UPDATE: You can now pay your BBMP Property Tax online! Visit this post for instructions on how to do it.

 – Car parking area as 150 sq. ft.

-– Completely self-occupied apartment (i.e. entire 1400 sq. ft. is occupied by my family, and no part is let out to tenants.)
+– Completely self-occupied apartment (i.e. entire 1400 sq. ft. is occupied by me and my family, and no part is let out to tenants.)

 We will use the following variables: